12 Brilliant Cold Weather Hacks for Plants to Create Warmth

 gardeners

-Fabric insulation is an inexpensive way to stimulate warmth around tender bulbs and vulnerable species.
+Fabric insulation is an inexpensive way to stimulate warmth around tender bulbs and vulnerable plant species.

-Install a metal or wooden frame around plants and drape a permeable fabric such as polypropylene or fleece.
+Install a metal or wooden frame around plants and drape a permeable fabric to promote breathability and avoid plastic as it traps moisture.
 This will keep the cold drafts from hitting the plant by creating a barrier.
 Here’s a great DIY you can check out.

 12. Refrain from Pruning Plants

-Also, most plants enter the dormant stage during colder months, and fertilizing or pruning disturbs their growth cycle.
+Also, most plants enter the dormant cycle during colder months, and fertilizing or pruning disturbs their growth cycle.
+Still there are some plants you can prune in fall, discover their names in the link!

 Recent Posts